Etochang/ObsidianVault/Zettalkasten/class.md

 ### Class Variables

-AKA member variables, referring to variables that are declared within a class.
+AKA member variables or attributes, they refer to variables that are declared within a class.
 Usually put into `private` for encapsulation purposes.
 Static member variables are shared across all instances, while regular ones are unique per instance.

 ### Class Methods

 Methods are [[C++ Functions|functions]] that belong to the class.
-AKA member functions, and are usually present in the `public` section of a class due to being the interface.
+AKA member functions or [[operation|operations]], and are usually present in the `public` section of a class due to being the interface.

 There are two ways to define functions that belong to a class:
 - Inside class definition